JonnieCache/hyprcwd-rs/README.md

 ## Usage

-Hyprland binding:
+Hyprland key binding:

 ```
 bind = $mainMod, T, exec, kitty -d "$(hyprcwd)"
 ```

-or equivalent for your terminal app.
+or the equivalent for your terminal app.